 Establishing a strong online presence is one of the most important endeavors that you should pursue.
 It’s what most agencies and freelancers tell their clients; but at the end of the day, it’s often something they overlook themselves.

-To start, It’s highly recommended to make your professional website as informative and intuitive as possible.
+To start, It’s highly recommended to make your managed WordPress hosted website as informative and intuitive as possible.
 Your audience should be able to easily find anything that they’re looking for, including your contact info, examples of your past projects, etc.

 Additionally, don’t overlook the importance of blogging and keeping your social media pages up to date.
 Blogging displays thought leadership and showcases company culture – two things people look for when deciding whether or not to invest in having you handle something as important as marketing for their business.
 Similarly, your social media presence gives potential clients a good idea of exactly who they will be working with.
 This is especially true if you have case studies and great testimonials that highlight your strengths and successes.

 A common mistake that freelancers and agencies alike fall victim to is attempting to spread themselves too thin when it comes to their niche.
 For instance, it’s not practical for a small freelance business to offer full-service advertising circumstances.